openjournals/buffy/docs/configuration.md

   <dt>gh_secret_token</dt>
   <dd>The GitHub secret token configured for the webhook sending events to Buffy.
 The default value is reading it from the <strong>BUFFY_GH_SECRET_TOKEN</strong> environment variable.</dd>

+  <dt>templates_path</dt>
+  <dd>The relative path in the target repo where templates are located.
+The default value is `./buffy/templates`.
+This path is used by responders replying with a message built from a template.</dd>
 </dl>

 ## Teams